lj-ditrapani/game-of-life-scala/README.md

 TODO
 ----

-- Replace main with newMain if successful with free monad
+- Review new free monad design: compare; worth keeping?
-    - Remove unneeded factories
+- Review file names & content
-    - BoardLoader doesn't need trait anymore?
+- Review organization
 - Use Task for effects; interpret free monad to Task and combine
 - Use EitherT[Effect, A] to eliminate double either unwrapping in main
 - terminator should call close on javafx Application before exit (in place of exit?)?